 The message has a maximum of 26 distinct characters.

-The presence of pigs, pens, gate or farm are clues.
+The presence of notions such as pigs, pens, gate or farm are clues.

 The reference to Charles M. Schulz's comic book Peanuts reminds us that one of his characters is called Pigpen.